ZiruiPang/ZiruiPang.github.io/_pages/about.md

 1. **Noisy Labels**: Investigating methods to identify noisy labels (incorrect or missing labels) in various datasets (images, text, audio).
 2. **LLM Unlearning**: Exploring techniques to make large language models "forget" certain learned information.

+Beyond these research endeavors, I am also exploring the potential of integrating LLM technology with the financial sector.

+During my studies at UIUC, I was a researcher at the Irisk Lab, where I participated in and led a project that used machine learning models to help businesses assess risks.

 ;# 🔥 News
 ;- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.